facebook

 Embodied Meditation Practices in Buddhist Traditions

-Buddhist traditions also incorporate embodied meditation practices such as yoga, T’ai Chi, and walking meditation.
-All of these aim to create internal peace by engaging the entire body and breathing.
-The word yoga comes from the Sanskrit word yuj meaning ‘to unite.’
-Yuj signifies being joined with the oneness or flow of the universe.
-By moving the body and using breath in intentional ways, yoga practitioners seek to create a feeling of peace and well-being that follows into the rest of the day.
+Buddhist traditions also incorporate embodied meditation practices like yoga, tai chi, and walking meditation.
+These aim to create internal peace by engaging the entire body with a focus that includes breathing techniques.
+The word yoga comes from the Sanskrit word yuj, which means “to unite.”
+Yuj signifies joining with the oneness or flow of the universe.
+By moving the body and using breath intentionally, the yoga practitioner seeks to create a feeling of peace and well-being that spills into their daily life.

-Practitioners of T’ai Chi seek to improve the flow of qi or life force energy.
-This energy is believed to already exist in human bodies.
-By moving and breathing intentionally, practitioners experience this flowing or unified force within, and surrounding them.
-Walking meditation can be done in a temple, a walking labyrinth, or in nature.
-It allows people to access a sense of inner peace by focusing the physical body on the repetitive mechanics of intentional walking and breathing.
+Practitioners of tai chi seek to improve the flow of qi or life force energy.
+These followers believe this energy already exists in human bodies.
+By moving and breathing intentionally, practitioners experience this flowing or unified force within and surrounding them.
+Walking meditation can occur in a temple, a walking labyrinth, or in a quiet place near nature.
+It allows people to experience inner peace by focusing on the repetitive mechanics of walking and taking controlled breaths.

-Meditation does not belong solely to Buddhism, or other Eastern traditions, however.
-Many cultures and religions incorporate meditative practices in their spiritual disciplines.
+Meditation does not belong solely to Buddhism, or other Eastern traditions.
+Many cultures and religions incorporate meditative practices with deep breath techniques in their spiritual disciplines.
+Spiritual meditation can be embodied by lying flat, sitting, walking, or standing.
+The form of meditation one chooses to use need not be prescriptive.

 Some Muslims and Sufis practice dhikr, the ongoing repetition of words or phrases that invoke Allah.
-It is similar to mystical Jewish meditation and the use of mantras in Buddhism.
-Dhikr allows a person to use words, phrases, and tones to occupy the busy mind and thus transcend everyday busyness to access a space of inner calm and connected peace.
-This may or may not be accompanied by physical movements or postures that engage the entire body in meditative practice.
+It’s comparable to the use of mantras in Buddhism, or similar practices found in mystical Jewish meditation.
+Through Dhikr the practitioner uses words, phrases, and tones to calm a busy mind and thus access a space of inner calm and connected peace.
+Many also pair this mantra meditation with physical movements or postures that engage the entire body in meditative practice.

-In Christianity, worshipers practice forms of meditation during some types of prayer, in song, in the verbal recitation of sacred texts, in the focused contemplation of scripture passages, or in a personal conversation with Jesus, Mary, or any of the saints.
-Some sects of Christianity view meditation with suspicion.
-Its connection to Buddhism and New Age spirituality is seen as problematic.
-Still, meditation has a long history in contemplative Christian traditions.
+In Christianity, worshipers often practice meditation during times of prayer.
+Christians also meditate through song, verbal recitation of sacred texts, focused contemplation of scripture, or personal prayer conversations with Jesus, Mary, or any of the saints.
+Misconceptions about meditation among Christians often revolve around a perceived connection to Buddhism or New Age spirituality.
+Even so, meditative practices have a long history in contemplative Christian traditions.

 Meditation in the Bible

-Many Christians contrast their understanding of Eastern meditation as seeking oneness or striving to empty the mind, with meditation as deep contemplation in pursuit of greater understanding, especially of God.
-Christians of this mindset would consider pursuing a greater understanding of God to be the biblical approach to meditation.
-Biblical verses such as Psalms 104:34 indicate that meditation can be pleasing to God and Psalms 49:3 connects meditation to wisdom and understanding.
+Many Christians contrast the Eastern understanding of meditation as seeking oneness or striving to empty the mind by defining meditation as deep contemplation in pursuit of a greater understanding of God and His ways.
+Christians of this mindset argue that this is what a biblical approach to meditation means.
+Bible verses like Psalm 104:34 indicate that meditation can be pleasing to God, and Psalm 49:3 connects meditation to wisdom and understanding.
 The Bible has many references to meditation.
-Both Joshua and David meditate on the law (Joshua 1:8 & Psalm 119:97) Psalms has many references to meditating on the words, works, and character of God (Psalm 143:5, Psalm 119:27, Psalm 119:148, and Psalm 48:9).
+Both Joshua and David meditate on the law (Joshua 1:8 & Psalm 119:97), for example.
+The Psalms feature many references to meditating on God’s words, works, and character (e.g., Psalm 143:5, Psalm 119:27, Psalm 119:148, Psalm 48:9).

-Some sects of Christianity believe that Jesus taught that we all have the kingdom of God within us which some contemplatives interpret to mean that humans are all one with the connected stream of the universe and may access that stream at any time tapping into the teaching of Luke 17:.21, “the Kingdom of God is among you,” seeking peace not in the world, or even in heaven, but within ourselves.
+In Luke 17:21 Jesus says, “the Kingdom of God is among you.”
+Some sects of Christianity interpret this to mean we all have the kingdom of God within us and are one with the connected stream of the universe.
+Contemplatives believe we may access that stream at any time by tapping into the teaching of Luke 17:21, seeking peace not in the world or even in heaven, but within ourselves.

 Mindfulness Movement